SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 • Chicken Zucchini Skillet with Cannellini Beans

-If you have a spirilizer, this recipe works great with spirilized zucchini, too.
+If you have a spiralizer, this recipe works great with spiralized zucchini, too.
 My sister-in-law gave me this one for Christmas.
 The kids love to use it.
 It’s a very simple design and easy to use and clean.

 I know I’ve mentioned a time or two in the past that I love to cook.
 That is still true, but the older my kids get, the older and more tired I get, which makes preparing dinner feel more overwhelming than it ever has in the past.
 I used to love the time it took to prep dinner.
 It was relaxing for me.
 Now it just makes me anxious, especially if I know I have three million things to do and to get people places.

-One way I’m working through this slump and doing my best to still put homemade meals on the table is by having go-to skillet, crock pot, and “throw-it-together and toss-it-in-the-oven for two hours” kind of meals.
-Basically, the only time I make a meal that causes me to have to be in the kitchen prepping for more then 20-30 minutes is on Sunday or special occasions.Million-Dollar-Zucchini-Skillet11
+One way I’m working through this slump and doing my best to still put homemade meals on the table is by having go-to skillet, crockpot, and “throw-it-together and toss-it-in-the-oven for two hours” kind of meals.
+Basically, the only time I make a meal that causes me to have to be in the kitchen prepping for more than 20-30 minutes is on Sundays or special occasions.A black skillet filled with the million dollar zucchini skillet dish.

 Without a food processor, I would have to finely chop or grate all of the veggies in this recipe.
 A task that would take at least 15-20 minutes.
 But with the Ninja, I just throw them all in, hit the magic button, and ten seconds later everything is in tiny almost unrecognizable (once cooked) pieces.
 It’s so great!